 1. Take advantage of Facebook’s targeting options (& retarget)

-Since Facebook ads are not keyword-driven — and display to users based on comprehensive audience targeting parameters — you should be taking advantage of the unique targeting options Facebook offers.
-Demographic information, user interests, life events, and user behavior can all be used to pinpoint exactly who your ads display to, leading to higher click-through rates and conversion rates.
+Since Facebook ads are not keyword-driven -- and display to users based on comprehensive audience targeting parameters.
+It would help if you were taking advantage of the unique targeting options the Facebook advertising platform offers.
+Demographic information, user interests, life events, and user behavior can all be used to pinpoint exactly who your ads display too.
+Which finally leads to higher click-through rates and conversion rates.

-Retargeting can also increase CTRs and conversion rates because it’s likely that people who have already visited your site or engaged with your business have a higher purchase intent.
+Retargeting can also increase CTRs and conversion rates.
+Likely, people who have already visited your site or engaged with your business have a higher purchase intent.
 In fact, it’s been proven that Facebook Ads CTR can increase by 600% using content curation and retargeting.

 2. Increase conversion rates with Post-Click Automation™

-Even though Facebook average conversion rates aren’t as low as Google average conversion rates, there’s always room for improvement.
-This is especially true for those industries with below-average Facebook Ad conversion rates — retail, travel & hospitality, technology, apparel, legal, auto, industrial services, and more.
+Even though Facebook's average conversion rates aren’t as low as Google's average conversion rates, there’s always room for improvement.
+This is especially true for those industries with below-average Facebook Ad conversion rates -- retail, travel & hospitality, technology, apparel, legal, auto, industrial services, and more.